 The men heard more aircraft approaching and their hearts sank for a second.
 To have more enemy jets coming to bomb them was the last thing they needed, except it wasn’t the enemy.
 This time three British Harriers arrived and dropped a cluster bomb attack on the Argentine positions.
 The enemy had guns and radar-controlled cannons and they got a smack right in the mouth from the Harriers.

 As first light approached, the scene of devastation became clearer.
 The death and destruction of buildings and the land from bombs and explosions, the bodies of the fallen soldiers that played their part but could do no more.
 The Argentine fight started to die down.
-The Paras had them surrounded, they had the upper hand at last despite being shattered both mentally and physically.
+The Paras had them surrounded, they had the upper hand at last despite being shattered both mentally and physically by the fighting.
 They had no cover, no extra clothes and not only had they been fighting for hours but they had been sleeping on the open ground in the biting cold.